Pokeglitch/poketre2/abstract-rgbds/README.md

 ## Class
 A `Class` is basically an amalgamation of the above three `Context`s.
 It will create a new Instance, whose members can be accessed via the name of that object.
 Members can be defined programatically, while the `Class` Interface is open.
 It also does not disrupt the behavior of the source code, except for introducing additional methods to the workspace.
 These methods are the same as the ones assigned as members to the Instance name.

-It is best used to simultaneously store a particular value to a variable and to store that same value to the ROM.
+It is useful to simultaneously store a particular value to a variable and to store that same value to the ROM.

 ### **Usage**
 Open a `Class` Interface via: